Principal component analysis and sparse polynomial chaos expansions for global sensitivity analysis and model calibration: application to urban drainage simulation

 Of course, in the construction of a sufficiently accurate and fast emulator one may also face problems.
 The \emph{curse of dimensionality} stands for a number of phenomena that form obstacles to the study of high-dimensional systems.
 In the first instance, this relates to the high-dimensionality of the input space, which impedes UQ analyses in general.
-For the computation of PCE-based metamodels in particular, as mentioned above, one can alleviate the curse by seeking sparsity with the aid of regularized regression \cite{PCE:Blatman2011,PCE:Jakeman2015,PCE:Peng2016} and its Bayesian variants \cite{PCE:Sargsyan2014,PCE:Karagiannis2015,PCE:Shao2017}.
+For the computation of PCE-based metamodels in particular, as mentioned above, one can alleviate the curse by seeking sparsity with the aid of regularized regression \citep{PCE:Blatman2011,PCE:Jakeman2015,PCE:Peng2016} and its Bayesian variants \citep{PCE:Sargsyan2014,PCE:Karagiannis2015,PCE:Shao2017}.
 Another problem, that very often arises in the simulation of time-dependent hydrological processes, is related to high-dimensional model outputs.
-As a function of the uncertain hydrological parameters, the dynamical predictions at successive time instants have to be seen as different output variables.
+In order to understand and eventually approximate the functional relationship between the uncertain hydrological parameters and the corresponding predictions at successive time instants, the latter have to be seen as different output variables.
 Since current metamodeling techniques treat each of these scalar outputs separately, and long time series may comprise some ten thousand points, this might become a critical problem in hydrological applications.